rakesh1988/northwind-mongo/README.md

 ## Northwind@MongoDB ##

+### Changes made by me
+Added support to run in windows via batch script.
+Fixed LazyQuotes issue in the csv file.

 ### What it is

 * Just a simple data dump from SQL's Northwind database to a CSV